Tsakalotos boasts of ‘first expansive fiscal policy since 2009’

-In an interview with Italy’s Il Manifesto and Luciana Marcelina – an iconic figure of the Italian left who is a journalist and a former long-time Italian MEP and is running symbolically on the SYRIZA European Parliament ticket – Tsakalotos said that the worst is behind for Greece.
+In an interview with Italy’s Il Manifesto and Luciana Marcelina – an iconic div of the Italian left who is a journalist and a former long-time Italian MEP and is running symbolically on the SYRIZA European Parliament ticket – Tsakalotos said that the worst is behind for Greece.

 ‘We cut pensions, tried to make it less painful’

 He said that the worst thing that the government did was to cut pensions, “although we tried to make it less painful than the right-wing would have”.